What is the Assurance of Salvation

 B. Evidence of a Regenerating Work of the Holy Spirit

-Romans 8:16 says “the Holy Spirit bears witness within our hearts that we are God’s children” and this is just one aspect.
+Romans 8:16 says “The Holy Spirit bears witness within our hearts that we are God’s children” and this is just one aspect.
 (See also Galatians 4:6) But if the Holy Spirit is genuinely at work in our lives, He will be producing the kind of character traits that Paul calls “the fruit of the Holy Spirit” (Galatians 5:22-23).

 Do you see these character traits exemplified in your life?
 Do you build others up in the church and not tear them down or discourage them?
 Do you edify others in every conversation, every prayer, and every work that you put into your ministry?